lyellread/cs427-final-project/documentation/documentation.md

 ## Primitives

 Our design utilizes a secure block cipher/PRP, $F$. $F$ will be the [AES block cipher](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) with a 128-bit key.
 Our program utilizes a Python library for the AES block cipher implementation called [PyAES](https://github.com/ricmoo/pyaes#aes-block-cipher).
-The key to the block cipher will be derived by hashing the text password entered by the user (hence, it must have 128-bit output).

 \